using an online comic strip program for a fun point of view lesson

 Using MakeBeliefsComix With 3rd, 4th, and 5th Grade Students

-MakeBeliefsComix is a website that makes it very easy to create comic strips.
-It offers a variety of characters, backgrounds, objects, and speech bubbles that students can use to create their own comics.
+You can use printable comic strip templates for these activities, or have students create their comic strips using the free website MakeBeliefsComix.
+This website offers a variety of characters, backgrounds, objects, and speech bubbles that students can use to create their own comics.
 With a click of a mouse, students can choose characters and rearrange objects.

 It is very intuitive, so even 3rd grade students will have no problem with this website.
-Students will not be able to save the comics that they have created, but they can print the comic or email it to you if you are wanting to take a grade.
+Students will not be able to save the comics that they have created, but they can print the comic or email it to you if you want to take a grade.

 MakeBeliefsComix also has a variety of printable resources that 3rd grade, 4th grade, or 5th grade teachers might find useful.
 There are blank templates, writing prompts, and more.